 Verdict: Ring’s typically lower-cost packages make it ideal for a variety of homeowners, no matter their price range.
 In contrast, Vivint’s high-tech equipment comes at a price that pushes it out of budget for many homeowners.

-Vivint’s equipment tends to be on the higher end compared to Ring, which accounts for the higher price point.
-It’s also one of the reasons Vivint requires professional installation, but customers can install their own additional equipment as they expand their system.
+While the initial installation must be done by a professional, Vivint customers can install their own additional equipment as they expand their system.
 Smart-home devices, flood sensors, and other components don’t require professional installation.

 Vivint is built with professional monitoring in mind.
 Many of the benefits offered by the security system are built into a monitoring plan, as is the entire pricing structure.
-That aside, Vivint’s specialists respond quickly to situations and can be reached by phone or through the Smart Hub in the home.
+Vivint’s specialists respond quickly to situations and can be reached by phone or through the Smart Hub in the home.
 According to Steve Siems, security and smart home expert and owner of the YouTube channel Steve DOES, “I have had a couple of Alarms go off with Vivint over the years and they are very responsive.”

-Ring is designed as a self-monitored system, but it does offer professional monitoring through the Ring Protect Pro plan at $20 per month.
+Ring is designed as a self-monitored system, but it does offer professional monitoring through the Ring Protect Pro plan.
 The monitoring service works like any other, alerting customers when there’s a problem.
 After that, Ring will call to confirm there’s an emergency before reaching out to first responders.
 Customers who don’t want professional monitoring are able to opt out of it with Ring, although one of the Ring Protect plans is necessary to take full advantage of the system.

 Verdict: Vivint’s monitoring options are comprehensive, and specialists are fast to react if an alarm is triggered.
 While Ring offers self-monitoring, its professional monitoring services don’t quite meet the same standards as Vivint’s.

 The Ring app offers many of the same features as the Vivint app, including two-way talk through video doorbells and cameras, live video monitoring, smart light control, and instant alerts.
 Ring also includes an SOS button for customers who have professional monitoring.
-Ring users can also control all their devices from within the app, while the optional Neighbors app makes it easy to stay informed on any suspicious activity in the neighborhood.
+Ring users can control all their devices from within the app, while the optional Neighbors app makes it easy to stay informed about any suspicious activity in the neighborhood.
 However, the Ring app lacks some of the more advanced features of the Vivint app—most notable, smart-home control beyond smart lights.

 Verdict: Both Vivint and Ring have highly rated and user-friendly apps, but the Vivint app offers extra features, such as the ability to set custom routines, that push it slightly ahead of the Ring app.

 “Like with any trial period, [a home security system trial period] will give you a good idea of what the system is capable of before you make a final decision,” says Siems.
 A trial period gives customers the chance to get hands on with a security system and try it out for themselves.
 Though Vivint stands out from the competition in many ways, its trial period is not one of them.
-Vivint doesn’t have the standard 30-day trial associated with most home security companies.
+Vivint doesn’t have the standard 30-day trial associated with many home security companies.
 Instead, customers who wish to cancel will be required to call Vivint customer service directly for assistance.
 In certain circumstances, such as a death, bankruptcy, or transition to an assisted living facility, Vivint may release customers from their agreement with no penalty.
 Other customers may cancel within 3 days of installation for no charge, but after that period a cancellation may incur an additional fee.

-Ring offers a 30-day trial period as well as a 30-day return period.
+Ring offers a 30-day trial period on Ring Protect plans, as well as a 30-day return period.
 At the end of the 30 days, customers’ video footage will be deleted if they do not sign up for a Ring Protect subscription.
 Additionally, if the customer does sign up for a Ring Protect plan during the trial period, they won’t be charged for their subscription until after the trial period is over.
 Ring is much more customer-friendly in that regard, and it allows people to actually test the system in real-world scenarios.

 If any part of a security system breaks within the first year of use, customers want to be able to replace it.
 Ring excels with a 1-year warranty starting from the purchase date, which applies to new and certified refurbished devices purchased from Ring, Amazon, or authorized resellers.
 This is a limited warranty, though, so it doesn’t cover damage caused by the customer.
 However, it will repair any manufacturing defects or malfunctioning parts.
 Ring also offers an extended warranty on all devices for customers who choose either the Ring Protect Plus or Ring Protect Pro plan.

 Vivint has a much more limited warranty, with a period of only 120 days.
 During that time, Vivint will repair or replace any defective part of the system without a charge to the customer, excluding batteries and Vivint alarm screens.
-After that period is up, Vivint will still replace a defective part but will charge the customer a service fee.
+After that period is up, Vivint will still replace a defective part for free, but will charge the customer a service fee and any applicable taxes.

 Verdict: Ring devices come with a 1-year warranty from the purchase date.
 Vivint’s warranty only lasts 120 days; after that, customers will need to pay a service fee for any repairs or maintenance to their equipment.

-Ring does works with smart-home systems, which should come as no surprise since it’s a subsidiary of Amazon.
+Ring does work with smart-home systems, which should come as no surprise since it’s a subsidiary of Amazon.
 According to Siems, “The Ring ecosystems allows you to integrate with the Amazon Alexa app and that brings a lot of added options for smart home automations.”
 Customers can purchase Ring-branded smart lights, including pathlights, spotlights, floodlights, and light bulbs.
 Additionally, Ring customers can purchase certain third-party smart-home devices directly from Ring.com, such as smart locks, garage door openers, and smart thermostats.
 However, the integration process is not quite as seamless.
 While someone can do nearly everything with Ring that they can do with Vivint, it requires a bit more know-how.

 Verdict: Vivint’s equipment is designed to work together seamlessly and includes several smart-home features, but it can also work with automation products from other companies such as Google and Amazon.
 While Ring is compatible with some smart-home devices, it’s not quite as seamless.